snnjnn/cuesix/README.md

 ### Certificate inlining

 The `--plugin-ssl-path` (repeatable) flag activates the SSL plugin.
-This plugin scans `ssls` entries for `file://...` values.
-It searches for the given file name in the fodlers specified with the `--plugin-ssl-path` flag, and embeds them into the yaml.
+This plugin scans `ssls` entries for `file://...` or `acme://...` values.

+- If the certificate URL is `file://...`, it searches for the given file name in the folders specified with the `--plugin-ssl-path` flag, and embeds them into the yaml.

 For example, a config snippet like: